Top Tips for LGBTQ+ MBA Applicants

 1. Connect with the LGBTQ+ student organizations at the schools you’re considering.

-We specifically suggest reaching out to one of the student co-presidents of a given school’s LGBTQ+ student organization.
+Specifically, reach out to one of the student co-presidents of a given school’s LGBTQ+ student organization.
 In our experience, these club leaders almost always write back to potential students.

 Listen to B-Schooled Podcast Episode #123: Tips for LGBTQ+ and Other Underrepresented Applicants